The best lenses for the Sony A6700: discover my top choices for shooting both stills and video with this highly capable camera

 How to choose the best lens for the Sony A6700

 The A6700, like all A6000-series cameras, uses the Sony E lens mount.
-Sony’s own E-mount lenses have either FE or E in their model names: all work on the A6700.
+Sony’s own E-mount lenses have either FE (full-frame) or E (APS-C format) in their model names: all work on the A6700.
 Very broadly speaking, an FE lens will be heavier and more expensive than an equivalent E lens, but deliver better image quality.
 E lenses (again very broadly) will tend to be smaller and lighter.

 For shooting at shorter focal lengths and wider angles of view – specifically kit lenses or ultra-wide zooms – you are probably better off with an E lens.
 The APS-C crop factor of the A6700 means that FE lenses offer a reduced angle of view, curtailing their wide-angle capability with the smaller sensor.